The Preatures

-Career
+History

-Champion and Moffitt were school friends at Newington College, Sydney, and they met Manfredi at the Australian Institute of Music in 2008.
-They formed a band together and in 2010, added Luke Davison and Gideon Bensen, calling themselves The Preachers.
+Thomas Champion and Jack Moffitt were school friends at Newington College, Sydney, and they met Isabella Manfredi at the Australian Institute of Music in 2008.
+They formed as a trio first, before meeting vocalist and guitarist Gideon Bensen at the Lansdowne Hotel and asking him to write songs for them.
+In 2010, they met and added Luke Davison, calling themselves the Preachers.

 In 2012, they changed the spelling of their name to the Preatures to avoid legal complications with other bands using similar names.
-They signed with Mercury Records and released their debut EP, Shaking Hands.
+They signed with Mercury Records for a five-album contract and recorded their debut EP, Shaking Hands, in Los Angeles.
 The EP featured the single "Take a Card", written by Manfredi, with Bensen on lead vocals.
 It was uploaded to Triple J Unearthed.

 In 2013, they released their second extended play, Is This How You Feel?, which was preceded by two singles, "Is This How You Feel?" and "Manic Baby".
-"Is This How You Feel?" attracted considerable success, winning the $50,000 Vanda & Young Global Songwriting Competition, receiving a nomination for an ARIA Award for Best Pop Release, and being voted ninth in Triple J's Hottest 100 of 2013.
+"Is This How You Feel?" had considerable success, winning the $50,000 Vanda & Young Global Songwriting Competition, receiving a nomination for an ARIA Award for Best Pop Release, and being voted ninth in Triple J's Hottest 100 of 2013.

 The band's debut studio album, Blue Planet Eyes, was released on 30 September 2014, peaking at No. 4 on the ARIA Albums Chart.
 At the 2015 ARIA Awards, the group were nominated in three categories.

 Bensen left the band on good terms in March 2016.

-Their second and final studio album, Girlhood, was released on 11 August 2017 by Island Records.
-It was nominated for the ARIA Award for Best Rock Album.
+Their second studio album, Girlhood, was released on 11 August 2017 by Island Records.
+It was nominated for an ARIA Award for Best Rock Album.
 The single "Yanada" was co-written with Darug musician Jacinta Tobin.
 Along with the release of the single, the Preatures launched a campaign to help the Australian Institute of Aboriginal and Torres Strait Islander Studies raise money to maintain the documentation of Indigenous languages.

+Following a prolonged period of inactivity, Manfredi confirmed the band's breakup in May 2021.
+The end of her ten-year romantic relationship with Moffitt, along with a record contract they were unhappy with, were the main reasons for the split.
+Manfredi pursued a solo career, while Davison began playing drums for Australian artists Delta Goodrem and Dean Lewis.
+Moffitt pursued a career in production as well as playing guitar with Tyne-James Organ.
+Manfredi spoke at some length about the breakup of the band and her personal relationships with Rolling Stone Australia in 2021.

+On 10 December 2024, the band reunited for a one-off performance at Sydney's Lansdowne Hotel, the first venue they had ever played, to commemorate their tenth anniversary, and reissued Blue Planet Eyes on vinyl to celebrate the occasion.
+Jem Cassar-Daley opened for the band.
+They have continued to tour into 2025, in commemoration of their debut album, starting on 5 June and finishing on 16 August 2025.